friends-of-presta/security-advisories/_posts/2023-05-22-scfixmyprestashop.md

 categories: modules
 author:
 - Store Commander
-- TouchWeb
+- TouchWeb.fr
 - Friends-Of-Presta.org
 meta: "CVE,PrestaShop,scfixmyprestashop"
 severity: "critical (9.8)"
 ---

-In the module "SC Export Customers" (scfixmyprestashop), an anonymous user can perform an SQL injection.
-The module is obsolete and must be deleted.
+In the module "SC Export Customers" (scfixmyprestashop), an anonymous user can perform a SQL injection. **The module is obsolete and must be deleted.**

 ## Summary